LSBU banner

 What inspires you most about our students?

 There is generally a double standard between how critical we are of ourselves and how (outwardly at least) critical we are of other people.
-If we treated ourselves the way that we treat other people, we could stop having to define self-worth and just get on with our lives in a more sustainable way.
+If we treated ourselves the way we treat other people, we could stop having to define self-worth and just get on with our lives in a more sustainable way.

-For more information and to register for this event, which will be delivered online, visit the event page.
+For more information on this event, visit the event page.

 In this section